fkarg/fkarg.github.io/staged/ego-enemy.md

 > We must prepare for pride and kill it early - or it will kill what we aspire
 > to.

-> You can't build a reputation on what you're going to do. - Hery Ford
+> You can't build a reputation on what you're going to do. - Henry Ford

 > We want so desperately to believe that those who have great empires _set out_
 > to build one.
 Why?
 So we can indulge in the pleasurable planning of ours.